 Simon Denny: The Founder's Paradox

-MOCA Cleveland will present a new body of work by Simon Denny (b.
-1982, Auckland) that includes sculptures, paintings, and prints that explore emergent business philosophies from the technology sector through the visual language of board games.
+MOCA Cleveland presents a new body of work by Simon Denny (1982, Auckland, New Zealand) that includes sculptures, paintings, and prints that explore emergent business philosophies from the technology sector through the visual language of board games.

 Simon Denny: The Founder’s Paradox presents newly prominent mythologies about the entrepreneurial “founder” and the role of the nation state in a libertarian future that collides with fantasy imagery, expansionist ambition, and political ideology.
 These narratives are present within innovations like Bitcoin and emergent platform monopolies enabled by the effects of big data and Web 2.0.